Nobody likes being sold at. As soon as an ad or a salesperson comes at us with a “buy now” message, our natural knee-jerk reaction is “no thanks.”

 3. Honesty and Openness Above All Else

 As marketing becomes more and more digital, interaction and engagement have become the name of the game.
-Companies want engagement with prospects and people want to be spoken to like real people – two concepts that align quite nicely.
+Companies want engagement with prospects, and people want to be spoken to like human beings – two concepts that align quite nicely.
 As such, companies need to be seen as authentic, down to earth, and honest.

-Address your audience’s main perceived concerns openly in your copy; showing you understand your audience will instantly paint you as a company who respects and listens to customer concerns.
+Address your audience’s main perceived concerns openly in your copy.
+It shows that you understand your audience and paints you as a company who listens to and respects customer sticking points.
 Most reassuring.

 You can even admit that you know the reader may be initially sceptical.
 Scepticism is a natural part of selling, so don’t deny it!
 Shining a direct light on the most common doubts gives you a chance to tackle them head on.

 The initial temptation when writing copy might be to try to appeal to everyone.
 You may feel the urge to downplay the kinds of work you don’t cover or to avoid mention of your more niche specialisms.
 But being perfectly upfront about your particular corner of the market doesn’t necessarily sound a death-knell for your company – far from it.

 When you clarify the things you do do and separate them from the things you don’t, you effectively qualify customers who fit that niche whilst informing those who need something different that they might want to look elsewhere.

 There’s so much fine print and “but wait, there’s more”-ing in marketing nowadays, it’s no wonder we’re so jaded by it all.
 When you’re frank about any potential perceived negatives, you prove that honesty means a lot to you – even if it’s to your own detriment.

 4. Get Them Thinking About a Hypothetical Future